-The HP Omen X 27 is the perfect monitor for competitive gaming if you (and your PC rig) have outgrown the low 1080p resolution.
+The HP Omen X 27 is the ideal monitor for competitive gaming if you (and your PC rig) have outgrown the low 1080p resolution.

 The HP Omen X 27 is one of the first 1440p 240Hz gaming monitors to be available on the market.